-The Horizontal Gaze Nystagmus is a test that examines the movements of the eyes.
+1. The Horizontal Gaze Nystagmus: This test examines the movements of the eyes.
 During this test, a police officer will ask you to step out of the car and follow a stimulus with your eyes.
 The officer will be looking for jerking of the eyeball while following the stimulus or while at rest, or the jerking of the eyeball when it reaches the farthest point that it can move to the side.
 This test is not foolproof because nystagmus can be caused by many other things besides intoxication, such as head injuries, foreign fluid in the body or tired eyes.

 - Start the test too early

 - Step off the imaginary (or real) line

 - Raise your arms from your sides more than six inches, or other actions

 3. The One Leg Stand: Similar to the Walk and Turn, the One Leg Stand field sobriety test also requires drivers to follow specific directions.
 You will be asked to raise on leg six inches from the ground while keeping both legs straight and counting until you are told to stop.
 There are numerous ways that you can fail this test as well, especially if you have bad balance.Problems with Field Sobriety Tests